Associate Professor of Economics

-Stephen Meardon, Assistant Professor of Economics, came to Bowdoin in his current position in 2008.
-Before then he worked at Bowling Green State University, Williams College, and the Inter-American Development Bank, as well as Bowdoin College (as a visitor, from 2003 to 2005).
+Stephen Meardon, Associate Professor of Economics, came to Bowdoin in his current position in 2008.
+Before then he worked at Bowling Green State University, Williams College, and the Inter-American Development Bank, as well as Bowdoin College.
 He earned his Ph.D. in economics from Duke University in 1999 and his B.A. magna cum laude from Bowdoin College in 1993.

 Professor Meardon teaches courses on the history of economic thought, the history and politics of international trade, macroeconomics, and Latin American studies.